SeventeenthEarth/Sasum/README.md

 ## Features

 - Fetch announcements from the public data portal API (Korea Institute of Startup & Entrepreneurship Development)
-- AI-powered filtering to find announcements matching your specific criteria using OpenAI, Claude, or Gemini
+- AI-powered filtering to find announcements matching your specific criteria using OpenAI or Gemini
 - Store announcements in a PostgreSQL database
 - Mark announcements as "interested" or "applied" and add personal notes
 - Filter and sort stored announcements by various criteria